-The financial industry has been facing money laundering challenges since years; in recent years, even some of the non-financial businesses have been inundated with money laundering risks.
-The national, regional, and international organizations and associations have responded to these high risks with relevant anti-money laundering policies and regulations for countries and companies.
+The financial industry has been facing money laundering challenges since years.
+For example, even some of the non-financial businesses have been inundated with money laundering risks.
+The national, regional, and international organizations and associations have also responded to these high risks with relevant anti-money laundering policies and regulations for countries and companies.

 However, a key issue is that businesses, employees, and people across the world are not aware of all the terms used in the money laundering dictionary.
 Once they understand the AML glossary, only then they will have a better understanding of the AML regulations, laws, legislation, policies, and guidelines.
-It is the duty of governments and economies to make their citizens aware of such AML dictionary words to prevent the risks of money laundering and criminal activities.
+Moreover it is the duty of governments and economies to make their citizens aware of such AML dictionary words.
+It is also done to prevent the risks of money laundering and criminal activities.

-In this article, we provide you a money laundering glossary so that you understand the terms and contribute to the prevention of money laundering activities in your company or country through the identification of suspicious transactions.
+In this article, we provide you a money laundering glossary so that you understand the terms.
+It also refers to the prevention of money laundering activities in your company or country through the identification of suspicious transactions.

 Why you should know these terms?

 It is important for you to know the specific terms and concepts in the AML dictionary because you will have a better understanding of AML laws and regulations.
-Employees in the AML teams or management positions in the company need to understand the money laundering dictionary terms in a better way to contribute to the relevant decisions, plans, and strategies for AML.
+Moreover employees in the AML teams or management positions in the company need to understand the money laundering dictionary terms in a better way.
+So that they can contribute to the relevant decisions, plans, and strategies for AML.

-The process of making money through illegal means and methods such as terrorist funding or drug trafficking and concealing the source of income by showing it as legitimate income by passing it through a sequence of commercial, legal transactions is called money laundering.
+The process of making money through illegal means and methods.
+For example, terrorist funding or drug trafficking and concealing the source of income by showing it as legitimate income by passing it through a sequence of commercial, legal transactions is called money laundering.

 AML – Anti-money laundering